sio-k/Autumn_Kingdoms_Prologue/README.md

 License
 ----

-`Copyright (C) 2007-2009 Devrailis Colandore.
-Copyright (C) 2021 Sio Kreuzer.`

-Copyright of unit pictures: `Copyright (C) 2007-2021 Battle for Wesnoth contributors.
-Copyright (C) 2013 Matthi205.`

-Licensed under the terms of the GNU GPLv2+.
+Licensed (where not otherwise stated) under the terms of the GNU GPLv2+.
+Some unit pictures may need to be redistributed under a different license.
+I'm not sure which these are at this time, and would appreciate having them pointed out.

 Refer to COPYING.txt for full license text.